arahangua/uzh-uniswap/README.md

 - This guide provides basic examples.
 You may need to add error handling, more robust input validation, and more advanced features for a production-ready application.
 - Always review and understand the code and scripts before running them, especially when dealing with blockchain and smart contracts.

-This guide provides a more detailed step-by-step process with example code snippets and configuration instructions to help you build the project from scratch.
+This guide provides a more detailed step-by-step process with instructions to fetch and deploy Uniswap contracts and create your own ERC20 token and interact with Uniswap for liquidity provision and token swapping.
 Remember to adapt the scripts and configurations to your specific setup and refer to the official Uniswap documentation for more advanced features and details.
 Good luck!